The six operations in topology: Shape theory and shape submersions

 of topological spaces where $g$ and $g'$ are shape submersions, there is a natural equivalence

 and, by transposition, also

-for $\cate{C}$-valued sheaves. \end{lemma} \begin{proof} First of all, the base change transformation as defined in Remark \ref{laxshape} defnes a comparison natural transformation.
-Since all functors appearing are colimit preserving, it suffices to check that the morphism is an equivalence only on representables.
-Hence, applying also Remark \ref{submbas}, we see that can assume that the pullback square is of the type
+for $\C$-valued sheaves. \end{lemma} \begin{proof} First of all, the base change transformation as defined in \Cref{laxshape} defnes a comparison natural transformation.
+Since all functors appearing are colimit preserving, it suffices to check that the morphism is an equivalence only on a family of objects generating $\Sh{X}{\C}$ by colimits.
+Hence, applying \Cref{submbas} (ii), we see that we can assume that the pullback square is of the type